dilincv/dilincv.github.io/README.md

 # dilincv_new.github.io
-home page of IDV lab
+Home page of IDV lab